 Edit the SYCONFIG record and set ‘Heroku Applications Active’ to True

 For each Manufacturing User that will run MRP, the user must be authorized, by clicking the ‘Heroku Authorization’ button when in View mode on their Manufacturing User record.
 The button will become disabled once the authorization has completed successfully.
+(If the button remains enabled, it means some error has occurred in background.
+Contact RSTK Heroku Admin.)

 When the button is pressed a permissions page is displayed.
 Click on ‘Allow’ to create an entry in OAuthToken object on Salesforce Platform, which will redirect the user to ‘Callback’ URL on Heroku WEB, which stores information for future authorization.
 Upon completion of ‘Callback’ call, a success or error message is displayed on Manufacturing User page.
 (Note: Upon enabling the Heroku support for the Org, if OAuthtoken is not available for a user, the ‘Run MRP’ button will not be visible to him/her.

+Moreover, if we want to delete the OAuthToken for some user, Goto Setup->Manage Users -> Users -> Choose User - > Perform REVOKE on appropriate OAuth Connected App.

+(@Kevin, please see if this comment is required here or some other document)

-Deployment steps (on Heroku )
+Deployment steps (on Heroku ) to be performed by Admin team

 An entry in MASTER_CONFIG table with OrgId, schema name, supported modules/processes (like MRP, Financials, SO, PO etc), environment etc.